jofrep/dfir/02-PhishingCorreos/README.md

 ![Phishing email](./images/email-flow.png?raw=true "Title")

-cleary the source is not gmail, but a host in Brazil.
+The email source is not gmail, but a host in Brazil.
 Looking that the source is not a single residencial user, but we see several servers involved, that use DKIM and SPF, a potential root cause of the phising could be a fraudulent user account, "gur33zz" or stolen credentials.

 2) Lets see what is the payload of the phishing.
 If we look at the body of the email (`body-email.html.vir.zip`) we see that any interaction with the email with forward us to https://ip71.32.139.586ip.see-cure[.]de